core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Freshness Model ## {#sec-caching-freshness}

-For caching at endpoints, the same freshness model relying on the Max-Age option and defined in Section 5.6.1 of {{RFC7252}} applies.
+For caching at endpoints, the same freshness model relying on the Max-Age Option and defined in Section 5.6.1 of {{RFC7252}} applies.

 For caching at proxies, the freshness model defined in {{sec-proxy-caching}} of this specification applies.